HLCaptain/jay-android/README.md

 In short, Jay is providing data to decide on local problems and in the transportation field.
 Jay should be easy to use and available to have as much impact as possible.

-## 🚧 Under development 🚧

-I am currently porting from XML ➡ [Jetpack Compose] and besides only rewriting the whole UI from scratch, I had to switch architectures as well from [RainbowCake] 🎂 ➡ [MVVM].
+### About the app

+- Save sensory/location data locally and sync it to the cloud
+- Record a session in the background to provide seamless tracking
+- Utilize its capabilities with multiple users on a single device
+- Show information about your session
+- UX/UI centered design, with dark mode theming

-A few technologies and features that is ported or will be present:
+### A few technologies Jay implements

-- Saving data locally via [Room]
+- Saving tracked data locally via [Room]
 - Dependency Injection with the Compose implementation of [Hilt]
 - Navigation in the app is helped by [Compose Destinations]
 - Authentication, data sync, etc. is handled by [Firebase] services
 - [Mapbox] is used instead of Google Maps to scale better
-- Analyze collected data with [ML Kit] and get statistics on your phone, locally
-- Amazing UX/UI experience (development on [Figma Design Page])
+- Amazing (or at least not bad) UX/UI experience (development on [Figma Design Page])
 - Static code analysis via [SonarCloud]
-- Testing with a Kotlin native mocking library [MockK]

-## Setup and run the project 🏃💨
+## Setup and run the project 🏃

-You need to do 3 things after cloning the repository!
+You need to do 3 things after cloning the repository to make the app rely only on your services.

 ### Adding Android project to [Firebase] 🔥